 The purpose of Catholic education is to give a well-rounded spiritual and academic education to Catholic children.
 We conform to the diocesan admissions policy:

 A child entering kindergarten must be five years of age on or before September 1 of that school year and complete a readiness test.
 Students entering first grade must be six years old on or before September 1 of the school year.
 NO EXCEPTIONS WILL BE MADE.
 Catholic students, unless baptized at Blessed Sacrament, must present a Certificate of Baptism.
-A birth certificate and social security number for each registered student must be presented to the school office.
-Illinois state law requires a physical examination for each pupil upon entering kindergarten and fifth grade or into any grade if the student has not previously been examined as required by the State Code of Illinois.
+A certified copy of each student’s birth certificate must be submitted to the school office within 30 days of student enrollment.
+Illinois state law requires a physical examination for each pupil upon entering kindergarten and sixth grade or into any grade if the student has not previously been examined as required by the State Code of Illinois.
 Students who transfer to Blessed Sacrament should have their academic and health records forwarded from their previous schools.
-Transfer students are also required to take an entrance exam.
+Transfer students may also be required to take an entrance exam.
+(February 2019)

 Blessed Sacrament School shall do everything in its power to provide a Catholic education to students with learning disabilities.
 Teachers will make every effort to differentiate their lessons to meet the individual students’ needs, and academic support is available through the use of teaching assistants and resource teachers in the classroom and through smaller self-contained classes taught by the resource teachers.
 Some additional resource services may be available through the local public school district.